By Tom Pawlak

 Once the epoxy/fiberglass cured, the tower half was removed from the mold and the inside of the planking was sealed in epoxy and reinforced with a few bands of unidirectional fiberglass tape that were applied across the width to strengthen the laminate and hold the shape until the other tower half was built.

 Finishing the Lighthouse

 We painted the insides of the tower halves with a latex primer, which allowed us to apply the paint while the epoxy was partially cured.
 White paint reflects light from a single low voltage light inside the tower.
-This in turn illuminates the etched glass windows that were attached inside the tower with a flexible silicone sealant.
+This, in turn, illuminates the etched glass windows that were attached inside the tower with a flexible silicone sealant.

-Eventually the two halves were glued together and the seams were glassed over with a layer of 4 oz fiberglass cloth and epoxy.
+Eventually, the two halves were glued together and the seams were glassed over with a layer of 4 oz fiberglass cloth and epoxy.
 The seams were faired with epoxy thickened with low-density filler.

-The window and door trim and baluster supports for the catwalk at the top of the tower were made with scraps of 5 lb density foam, but they could just as well have been made with stable softwoods like cedar or redwood.
+The window and door trim and baluster support for the catwalk at the top of the tower were made with scraps of 5 lb density foam, but they could just as well have been made with stable softwoods like cedar or redwood.
 The trim was glued on with G/5® Five-Minute Adhesive thickened with 403 Microfibers.

 The light at the top of the tower was purchased at the local home building center.
-It is a solar powered lamp intended for use as a yard accent light mounted on top of a post.
+It is a solar-powered lamp intended for use as a yard accent light mounted on top of a post.
 We considered purchasing a light kit online that rotates the light and flashes, but we thought better of it after considering the neighbors.

 The lighting inside the tower is a low voltage light that is spliced into the existing circuit for accent lighting in the yard.